-1275 quantification of natural as well as anthropogenic drivers of variations in GMST, and consideration of uncertainty in AER RF are shown to be remarkably similar to the expert assessment of the future rise in GMST that was sketched out in Fig. 11.25b of AR5 (Kirtman et al., 2013), and the empirically-based filtering of CMIP6 model output recently published by Tokarska et al. (2020).
-Finally and most importantly, our estimates are based on the assumption that climate feedback has been and will continue 1280 to remain constant over time, since the prior temperature record can be fit so well under this assumption.
-As described in Section 3.3.6, if climate feedback rises over time, larger warming will be realized than that found under the this assumption of temporally invariant feedback.
+Finally and most importantly, our estimates are based on the assumption that climate feedback has been and will continue to remain constant over time, since the prior temperature record can be fit so well under this assumption.
+As described in Section 3.3.6, if climate feedback rises over time, larger warming will be realized than that found under the assumption of temporally invariant feedback.

 We also quantify the sensitivity of the probability of achieving the Paris Agreement target (1.5°C) or upper limit (2.0°C) to future atmospheric abundances of methane.
 The end of century mixing ratio of methane in the SSP1-2.6 scenario is 1.15 ppm, considerably less than the contemporary abundance of 1.88 ppm.
-The likelihood of attaining the 1.5°C target for SSP1-2.6 decreases as future methane emissions increase, declines to just under 5030% if methane reaches 2.4 ppm in 2100 and to 3416% if methane increases to 3.2 ppm at end of century.
+The likelihood of attaining the 1.5°C target for SSP1-2.6 decreases as future methane emissions increase, declines to just under 50% if methane reaches 2.4 ppm in 2100 and to 34% if methane increases to 3.2 ppm at end of century.
 Our analysis described in Sect.
 3.3.5 demonstrates that major near-term limits on the future growth of methane are especially important for achievement of the 1.5°C limit to future warming that constitutes the goal of the Paris Agreement.

 Finally, we have also quantified in the EM-GC framework the remaining budgets of carbon (i.e., CO2) emissions that can occur while attaining either the goal or upper limit of the Paris Agreement.
-We find that after 2019, society can only emit another 108 ± 75, 268-150 ± 9179, or 336 ± 97 Gt C to have either a 95%, 66%, or 50% chance-likelihood of limiting warming to 1.5°C. These-This future emissions estimates rises to 295 ± 93, 565 400 ± 120104, and 685 ± 132 Gt C to have a -95%, 66%, or 50% chance probability of limiting warming to 2.0°C. Given the anthropogenic emissions of carbon due to combustion of fossil fuels, cement production, gas flaring, and land useland-use change are-were about 11.7 Gt C per year in 2019 (Friedlingstein et al., 2019), our study indicates that the target (1.5°C warming) of the Paris Agreement will not be achieved unless carbon emissions are severely curtailed in the next two decades10 years.
+We find that after 2019, society can only emit another 108 ± 75, 268 ± 91, or 336 ± 97 Gt C to have either a 95%, 66%, or 50% chance of limiting warming to 1.5°C. These future emissions estimates rise to 295 ± 93, 565 ± 120, and 685 ± 132 Gt C to have a 95%, 66%, or 50% chance of limiting warming to 2.0°C. Given the anthropogenic emissions of carbon due to combustion of fossil fuels, cement production, gas flaring, and land use change are about 11.7 Gt per year in 2019 (Friedlingstein et al., 2019), our study indicates that the target (1.5°C warming) of the Paris Agreement will not be achieved unless carbon emissions are severely curtailed in the next two decades.

 We conclude by noting that the CMIP6 multi-model ensemble provides many useful parameters such as sea level rise, sea ice decline, and precipitation changes, that provide a great societal understanding of the impact of climate change.
 We do not mean to undermine the importance of the CMIP6 GCMs by this analysis.
 Rather, we hope that studies such as this, along with other recent evaluations of CMIP6 multi-model output such as Nijsse et al. (2020) and Tokarska et al. (2020) will provide improved use of the CMIP6 multi-model ensemble for policy decisions.
 Our EM-GC was built to specifically simulate and project changes in GMST; we do not examine numerous other components of the climate system that affect society.
-Our study indicates that unless societyWe emphasize that our projections show that unless society can implement steep reductions in the emissions of carbon (CO2) and

-1310 methane (CH4) rather soonin the next 10 years, 1.5°C global warming goal of thethe Paris Agreement will fail tonot be achieved.
+Our study indicates that unless society can implement steep reductions in the emissions of carbon (CO2) and methane (CH4) rather soon, the Paris Agreement will fail to be achieved.
 We suggest there is slighly more time to achieve these steep reductions than indicated by the CMIP6 multi-model mean.
 The incredibly valuable output of the CMIP6 GCMs is important for determining the consequences for society of 1.5°C, 2.0°C, or even larger rises in GMST.

-1315 5 Acronyms
+5 Acronyms